robmcmullen/omnivore/README.rst

 that the segments be written to memory in any order and segments do not have to be contiguous.

-This example creates a new XEX on a disk that combines the segments of an already existing executable with some new assembly code.
+This example creates a new ``xex`` on a disk that combines the segments of an already existing executable with some new assembly code.

 After creating the test image with::